MaxHenger/dse14-finding-venusian-volcanoes/README.md

 changed and added.
 - `git stash` will take all your current changes and put them onto a stack of changes.
 All your files will revert to the last commit you made.
-Afterwards you can do one of two things: `git stash pop`, which will put the changes which are residing in the stack back into the files you're working on.
+Afterwards you can do one of two things:
+	1. `git stash pop`, which will put the changes which are residing in the stack back into the files you're working on.
 This is useful when you were accidentally working on the wrong branch (`git stash`, `git checkout other-branch`, `git stash pop`, `git add .`, `git commit -m 'now the code is on the correct branch'` `git checkout my-branch`).
-Another possibility is `git stash drop`, which will remove the changes which were put onto the stack.
+	2. `git stash drop`, which will remove the changes which were put onto the stack.
 This is useful if you made some changes in files and saved them, but wish to revert to a previous commit.
 	In that case you type `git stash` followed by `git stash drop` and all your changes are gone.
-Not that this process cannot be reverted.
+Note that this process cannot be reverted.

 # SSH Keys, what are they?